mesonbuild/meson/docs/markdown/Style-guide.md

 they require that both the parent and subproject options have the same name.

+# Using Subprojects and dependencies

+TODO add paragraph.

 # Global arguments

 Prefer `add_project_arguments` to `add_global_arguments` because using